jackwong112/P5BoysClub_public/README.md

 # P5BoysClub_public
-Business cycle and asset allocation --The performance of gold, stock, exchange rate and bond against GDP growth rate and inflation rate of Hong Kong in the past 10 years
+Topic: Business cycle and asset allocation --The performance of gold, stock, exchange rate and bond against GDP growth rate and inflation rate of Hong Kong in the past 10 years

 Introduction